-Ralph Irizarry has performed, recorded and toured with the likes of Bebo Valdés, Harry Belafonte, David Byrne, Celia Cruz, Paquito D’Rivera, Juan Luis Guerra, Earl Klug, Israel López “Cachao”, Wynton Marsalis, Paul Simon and many others.
-He has appeared on the Johnny Carson Show and the David Letterman Show, as well as Don Francisco’s Sábado Gigante and Raul Velasco’s Siempre en Domingo.
-Irizarry has been featured in the major motion film The Mambo Kings and documentaries such as Belafonte’s Routes of Rhythm, Cachao’s Como Mi Rítmo No Hay Dos and The Life of Rubén Blades.
+Ralph Irizarry performed, recorded and toured with the likes of Bebo Valdés, Harry Belafonte, David Byrne, Celia Cruz, Paquito D’Rivera, Juan Luis Guerra, Earl Klugh, Israel López “Cachao”, Wynton Marsalis, Paul Simon and many others.
+He appeared on the Johnny Carson Show and the David Letterman Show, as well as Don Francisco’s Sábado Gigante and Raul Velasco’s Siempre en Domingo.
+Irizarry was featured in the major motion film The Mambo Kings and documentaries such as Belafonte’s Routes of Rhythm, Cachao’s Como Mi Rítmo No Hay Dos and The Life of Rubén Blades.

-In 1996, Ralph Irizarry created his own Latin jazz project, Timbalaye, a Latin jazz septet with a different instrumental format, Latin percussion instruments instead of the typical American drum set, as well as a fresh approach and innovative sound.
-Timbalaye’s repertoire has always combined sophisticated contemporary jazz harmonic schemes with rhythmic elements and patterns from Latin America, Africa and the Caribbean.
+In 1996, Ralph Irizarry created his own Latin jazz project, Timbalaye, a Latin jazz septet with a different instrumental format: Latin percussion instruments instead of the typical American drum set, as well as a fresh approach and innovative sound.
+Timbalaye’s repertoire always combined sophisticated contemporary jazz harmonic schemes with rhythmic elements and patterns from Latin America, Africa and the Caribbean [Cuba and Puerto Rico].

-The year 2013 definitely marked the beginning of a new stage in the life of the group and many exciting things are happening for Timbalaye, such as a return to the recording studio and scheduled performances the world over.
-The addition of a new crop of incredibly talented young musicians whose individual styling have breathed new life to the all-original Timbalaye repertoire guarantees the complete success of the group’s new endeavors.
+The year 2013 definitely marked the beginning of a new stage in the life of the group and many exciting things happened for Timbalaye, such as a return to the recording studio and scheduled performances the world over.
+The addition of a new crop of incredibly talented young musicians whose individual styling breathed new life to the all-original repertoire guaranteed the complete success of the group’s new endeavors.

-“After seen so many trends come and go, what I’ve always aimed to achieve remains unchanged, maintaining the traditions and roots of the music we originally fell in love with,” states Irizarry.
+“After seen so many trends come and go, what I’ve always aimed to achieve remains unchanged, maintaining the traditions and roots of the music we originally fell in love with,” said Irizarry at that time.
 “Since record labels seem to be a thing of the past and (we) musicians still have the creative drive and a need to produce recorded material, I believe it’s a true blessing to be able to deliver to music fans a highly dynamic product.”

 Los Viejos de La Salsa

-Two years ago, Ralph Irizarry returned to the arena as leader of Los Viejos de la Salsa, an absolute powerful aggregation integrated by a group of experienced musicians who have shared stages with Irizarry the world over for more than forty years and, of course, a new recorded product.
-The album, entitled Viejos pero sabrosos, packs twelve incredible tunes—nine of which are original compositions—very well fit for anyone’s discriminating listening and dancing pleasures.
+In 2012, Ralph Irizarry returned to the arena as leader of Los Viejos de la Salsa, an absolute powerful aggregation integrated by a group of experienced musicians who had shared stages with Irizarry the world over for more than forty years and, of course, a new recorded product.
+The album, entitled Viejos Pero Sabrosos, packs twelve incredible tunes—nine of which are original compositions—very well fit for anyone’s discriminating listening and dancing pleasures.

-The band Los Viejos de la Salsa is made of seasoned musicians, like Eddie Montalvo, Elias Lopes, Reynaldo Jorge, Edy Martinez and a host of others, who have shared stages with Irizarry for over 40 years and have nothing to prove any longer, as they’ve kicked butt so many times in the past.
-Here, within this brand new aggregation, they sound like if they were playing exclusively for the love of music.
-And yes, they kick butt once again!
+The band Los Viejos de la Salsa was made of seasoned musicians, like Eddie Montalvo, Elias Lopes, Reynaldo Jorge, Edy Martinez and a host of others, who had shared stages with Irizarry for over 40 years and had nothing to prove any longer, as they had kicked butt so many times in the past.
+Here, within this brand new aggregation, they sounded like if they were playing exclusively for the love of music.
+And yes, they kicked butt once again!

 Bruce Polin of descarga.com says, “Viejos Pero Sabrosos is a relentless barrage of fist-in-the-air salsa.
 It’s a statement about salsa musicians transcending age/time and, like a fine wine, can actually distill into something greater than its younger, less seasoned counterparts.
 It’s homage to the players of the past (Reunión Celestial sings the praises of the Fania All Stars) and an affirmation of the potency of the elder generation (Como El Vino).”

-Indeed, the concept behind the CD is to showcase and emphasize the continued level of excellence and experience achieved throughout the years by these veteran musicians.
-Their contributions have laid the foundation for younger generations who follow in their footsteps.
-Short of needing oxygen tanks, wheelchairs and canes, they deliver in an unparalleled fashioned.
+Indeed, the concept behind the CD was to showcase and emphasize the continued level of excellence and experience achieved throughout the years by these veteran musicians.
+Their contributions have laid the foundation for younger generations who have followed in their footsteps.
+Short of needing oxygen tanks, wheelchairs and canes, they delivered in an unparalleled fashioned.
 And, guess what?
-Like aging wine they’re better than ever!
+Like aging wine they were better than ever!